cockpit-project/cockpit/HACKING.md

 to code in the pkg/ subdirectory.

-Run this command from your top level Cockpit checkout directory, and make sure to run it as the user that you will using to log into Cockpit.
+Run this command from your top level Cockpit checkout directory, and make sure to run it as the user that you will be using to log into Cockpit.

     $ mkdir -p ~/.local/share/cockpit
     $ ln -s $(pwd)/pkg/* ~/.local/share/cockpit